COBRA vs ACA – which one should I choose

 When can I enroll in ACA health insurance?

 Each year there is an Open Enrollment Period when you can enroll in ACA health insurance.
 Outside of the Open Enrollment Period, you are eligible for a Special Enrollment Period if you have a Qualifying Life Event such as losing a job or getting married.
 Typically this Special Enrollment Period is 60 days.
 If you miss the Special Enrollment Period after your Qualifying Life Event, you will have to wait until the next Open Enrollment Period to get health insurance.

 How long COBRA lasts actually depends on the circumstances, but it typically ranges from 18 to 36 months.
 However, you have to use your COBRA coverage without interruption.
 So if you choose to terminate your COBRA coverage during that period, you cannot start it up again.

 The cost of COBRA insurance depends on the health insurance plan you had under your employer.
 Nothing changes with your health insurance coverage, but now you are responsible for paying the full monthly premium.
 In addition, you also have to pay a 2% COBRA administration fee.

 According to the 2017 Employer Health Benefits Survey from the Kaiser Family Foundation, the average annual premium for employer-sponsored health insurance was $6,690 for an individual and $18,764 for a family.

 How much does ACA health insurance cost?

-The cost of ACA health insurance depends on the type of plan you choose, which can range from catastrophic plans with low premiums and high deductibles to gold tier plans with higher premiums and more comprehensive coverage.
+The cost of ACA health insurance depends on the type of plan you choose.
+They can range from catastrophic plans with low premiums and high deductibles.
+All the way to gold tier plans with higher premiums and more comprehensive coverage.
 In 2017, the Department of Health and Human Services said the annual premium for the benchmark Affordable Care Act plan was $3,624.
 However, 8 out of 10 people qualify for a subsidy.